UBCO-COSC-499-Summer-2022/matlab-to-python-application-translation-project2-nrc/README.md

 1. Install a stable version of [Python 3](https://www.python.org/downloads/windows/) (must be >=3.9)
 2. Extract the full source code to a folder on your device.
-3. Run `install.py` with python.
+3. Run `scripts/install.py` with python.
-4. Run the scripts in `entrypoints` with python to run the softwares.
+4. Once installed, scripts to run the softwares are in the same directory.

 ## Mac/Linux Installation